Are you Credit Worthy?

 Determining if you are credit worthy to get a mortgage is a must for home borrowers

 before you begin looking at homes to buy.
+You need to determine if you are credit worthy.
 Do not let anyone tell you differently!
 The real estate world has changed over the last few years and in order to borrow you must meet certain lending standards set by lenders.

 First, check your credit report which you are allowed to do free once a year through the three major credit reporting agencies: Experian, Equifax and TransUnion.
 You must determine if you have incorrect information on your credit history and work on correcting it with the credit bureaus if it is inaccurate.